 About the Edwin Washington Project

 In June, 1867, a 16 year old Black citizen named Edwin Washington worked in a hotel in Leesburg, Virginia for five dollars a month, plus board.
-He insisted on an education, and the hotel said OK; but only between errands and not on court days.
+He asked to go to school, at a time when he might have been fired, due to race relations, but the hotel said OK; however only between errands and not on court days.
 It is the first example we have of a Black youth demanding an education.
 Edwin went to class whenever he could in the same way as other young men, women, and even parents, who rushed to school after the war to learn how to read and write for the first time.
 This research project is a monument to all of the Black children, parents, educators and patrons, through to the end of segregation in Loudoun.
 They were and are brave and tenacious people.

 Edwin wrote the following, speaking for all his generation.
 The title is “Going to School”